 Steps for Registering for a Permanent (RUSA Members Only)

-- Download the one-page electronically fill-able PDF Permanent Registration & Waiver Form (or better yet, use this “annual form” if you may be doing several this season) and then follow one of the following three steps:
+- Download the one-page electronically fill-able PDF Permanent Registration & Waiver Form (or use this “annual waiver” if you may be doing several this season) and then follow one of the following three steps:

 a.
 Fill in, print, sign and fax it to me at 435-462-2292.
 No cover sheet is needed.

 b.
-Fill in, print, sign, scan and e-mail to me.
+Fill in, print, sign, scan (or shoot with a smartphone) and e-mail to me.

 c.
 Electronically fill in the form including using the “Digital Signature” function and e-mail it back to me (the Dig Sig process is kinda squirrelly so you may have to print, scan and e-mail it to me).